Expat Life Support as Unique as You are

 So, Carole has experience of both ends of expat life – there and back again!

-In 2012 Carole created her first expat support website, the popular ExpatChild.com as an antidote to a complete lack of useful information online about moving abroad with children.
-Its aim is to provide as many expats as possible access to practical, relevant advice in a quick, easy consume format to make the leap into expat life as effortless as possible.
+In 2012 Carole created her first expat support website, the popular ExpatChild.com.
+The site was designed as an antidote to a complete lack of useful information online about moving abroad with children.
+Its aim is to provide as many expats as possible access to practical, relevant and insightful advice - in plain English - to help make the leap into life abroad as effortless as possible.

 Carole up a tree in Costa Rica 1996